lfph/gaen-risk-scoring/risk-scoring.md

 Bluetooth attenuations offer a very noisy signal of proximity, impacted by the device hardware, phone cases, environmental surroundings (obstacles and reflections), phone antenna orientation, placement in pockets/bags, how the device is held, and more.

-Based on available data, the signal strength working group considered tradeoffs for capturing particular distance and duration scenarios.
+Based on data from experiments evaluating several real-life scenarios in Switzerland, the United Kingdom, and Germany, the signal strength working group considered tradeoffs for capturing particular distance and duration scenarios.
 The Signal Strength Working Group agreed on two consensus configuration options: